-Join Donovan Keith for an in-depth discussion in this video Creating a brass material using the Noise shader in the Bump channel, part of Creating Materials in CINEMA 4D.
+Join Donovan Keith for an in-depth discussion in this video Creating a brass material using the Noise shader in the Bump channel, part of Cinema 4D: Creating Materials.

 Not all surfaces are perfectly smooth.
 In fact, very few are.…The Bump channel allows us to add the appearance of surface imperfection without…having to model in all of those details.
 In this video, we're going to try to…create a scratched brass material.
 Here are some reference images.…As you can see, our reflection is being broken up by the surface imperfection.…Some look like scratches that are heading in a very specific direction, and then…there are these larger just sort of general bumps.…We're going to focus on re-creating those linear scratches.…